jrochkind/bento_search/README.md

     google_books_engine.search_keys # => internal keys
     google_books_engine.semantic_search_keys

+A helper method for generating an html select of search field options is available in bento_field_hash_for, check it out.

 You can also provide all arguments in a single hash when it's convenient to do so: